cdl-geneseo/geneseo-dictionary/I/ish.md

 # -ish

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : -ish

 Created by  Unknown User (krk5), last modified by  Unknown User (spe1) on Nov 20, 2012

 While not an independent word, this suffix is quite common.
 It generally denotes &quot;possessing the quality or characteristic of&quot;, with an additional connotation of uncertainty or indefiniteness.
 For example, when someone is &quot;tired-ish&quot;, they display the characteristics of being tired, but are not known positively to have slept poorly.
 As of 2012, 90% of students surveyed know this suffix.
 0% believe it is of local origins.(Endress, G-M, 2012)